 This error reflects the fact that the certificate you are currently viewing is for meant for another site.
 Identification error is often caused when you land from other sites but this issue should not persist when you try to visit the site directly.

 The certificate is not trusted because it is self-signed.
 Peer’s Certificate issuer is not recognized.

-Self-signed certificate might make you immune from the third party eavesdroppers but it doesn’t ensure who the recipient of the data is.
-However, if you are trying to access an intranet network and you get this message you may ignore it without giving it a much of a thought.
+Self-signed certificate might make you immune from third-party eavesdroppers but it doesn’t ensure who the recipient of the data is.
+However, if you are trying to access an intranet network and you get this message you may ignore it without giving it much of a thought.